joshuaGomesDaCosta/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/README.md

 The folder "content" contains a website page using the framework "W3.css".

 ### How To test that the configuration is correct:
-1) use the right branch: git checkout -b fb-apache-static
+1) use the right branch: git checkout fb-apache-static
 2) build a image(from the root of this repo): docker build -t res/apache_php docker-images/apache-php-image/
 3) run a container with port mapping to test out of Docker: docker run -d -p 8080:80 res/apache_php
-4) check the response sent by the server with telnet or a browser with the Docker address (192.168.99.100:8080)
+4) check the response sent by the server with telnet or a browser with your Docker address (192.168.99.100:8080 or localhost:8080)

 ## Step 2: Dynamic HTTP server with express.js